Whoever welcomes one such child in my name, welcomes me.

 May the Circle Be Unbroken

-Although we are beyond arm's reach, our circle is unbroken.
+Although gathering is not as easy as it once was, our circle is unbroken.
 Please let us know how we can help your family connect.

 Director of Christian Formation